Adi-1515/English-Hindi-Translator/README.md

 ```bash
 python training/train.py
 ```
+*(Tip: Use `python training/fastTrain.py` instead for a much faster training run using a smaller dataset.)*

 This downloads the dataset, fine-tunes the model for 1 epoch, and saves the weights to a `model/` folder.

 **Step 2 — Run the app**